General Regatta Information

 Please complete registration as early as possible to enable Race Officials to finalize class allocations well in advance of the first race of the Regatta.

-For Antigua Sailing Week’s full week of racing, the entry fee for all classes will be US $12 per foot of measured overall length.
-For boats whose owners are members of Caribbean Sailing Association yacht clubs, the entry fee will be US $10 per foot of measured overall length.
+For Antigua Sailing Week’s full week of racing, the entry fee for all classes will be US $10 per foot of measured overall length if paid in full prior to March 1, 2015.
+The fee for all entries paid between March 1 and April 17, 2015 will be US $12 per foot of measured overall length.
+All entry fees paid after April 17, 2015 will be charged US $14 per foot of measured overall length.

 For the Guadeloupe to Antigua Race, the entry fee will be US $50 for all boats up to 50 feet of measured overall length.
 For boats over 50 feet of measured overall length, the entry fee will be US $1 per foot.

-For the Yachting World Round Antigua Race, the entry fee for all classes will be US $2 per foot of measured overall length.
+For the Round Antigua Race, the entry fee for all classes will be US $2 per foot of measured overall length.

 A refundable cash deposit of US $50 or its equivalent will be charged to all boats requiring bow and/or stern numbers.

-All fees are payable in cash (US dollars, Pounds Sterling, Euros and EC dollars), cheques drawn on Antiguan banks, Travellers’ Cheques, Visa or MasterCard.
+We encourage online payment of all entry fees with Visa or MasterCard.
+Entry fees may also be paid at the Antigua Sailing Week office upstairs at Antigua Yacht Club Marina open from 8:30 am to 4:30 pm Monday through Friday year round.
+Payment in person may be made by cash (US dollars, Pounds Sterling, Euros and EC dollars), cheques drawn on Antiguan banks, Travellers’ Cheques, Visa or MasterCard.
 Cheques drawn on Antiguan banks should be made payable to Antigua Sailing Week.

-All boats in the CSA Monohull classes must have a valid 2014 digitally-certified CSA rating certificate.
-All boats in the Bareboat classes must have a valid 2014 digitally-certified CSA bareboat certificate.
+All boats in the CSA Monohull classes must have a valid 2015 digitally-certified CSA rating certificate.
+All boats in the Bareboat classes must have a valid 2015 digitally-certified CSA bareboat certificate.
+Multihull entries must complete the multihull information form or measurement request form at www.caribbean-sailing.com by no later than Noon on Wednesday, April 22, 2015 in order to obtain a rating.
+All information submitted on the form is subject to verification by the multihull measurer.

-Please note that updates to the CSA Rating Rule for 2014 have concentrated on improving the assessment of sail area and as a result additional sail measurements will be required for a 2014 CSA rating.
+Please note that updates to the CSA Rating Rule in 2014 concentrated on improving the assessment of sail area and as a result if your rating certificate was not updated in 2014 additional sail measurements will be required for a 2015 CSA rating.
 These measurements can be taken from reputable sail makers’ documentation for the sails, so where this is available it will speed up the process.
-If documentation is not available and for some unforeseen reason the additional measurements are not done, the older estimates of sail area will be used.
-However, as this may result in a slightly higher rating we encourage yacht owners to make the necessary arrangements to have the new measurements done in good time.
+If documentation is not available additional measurements will be required so please contact a CSA measurer well in advance of the regatta.

 CSA Official Measurers in Antigua are: